Skip to Content

 3. Michele Chan-Thompson of Malaysian Meanders suggests that “women put their purse on their lap when eating out instead of hanging on the back of the chair or on the floor.
 It’s much harder to steal!”
 Snuggly between your feet works, too.

-summer travel safety includes knowing who is around you.
+Summer travel safety includes knowing who is around you.

 Be Aware of Who’s Around You